Mate1Coll/Neural-Network-in-Deep-Quantum-Classical-Architectures/README.md

 - **source/** — contains the structure and classes of the project.
 - **scripts/** — contains the executable programs.
 - **configs/** — contains YAML files where parameters can be modified to reproduce different types of combinations for analyzing the system’s performance.
-- **plots/** — contains a Jupyter notebook with the plots used in the thesis work.
+- **plots.ipynb** — Jupyter notebook with the plots used in the thesis work.

 ---